Russia’s war on Ukraine has some Christians wondering: Is this the end of the world?

 “The apocalyptic obsession ebbs and flows in moments of crisis,” Sutton said.
 “We’re at another moment where prophecy is invoked to make sense of current events.”

-Daniel Hummel, a historian of religion who is working on book about a system that emphasizes a literal interpretation of the Bible called dispensationalism, said Christians would write in the 1840s and 1850s about Russia using literal connections between the Bible and what would happen in the future.
+Daniel Hummel, a historian of religion who is working on book about a system that emphasizes a literal reading of the Bible called dispensationalism, said Christians would write in the 1840s and 1850s about Russia using literal connections between the Bible and what would happen in the future.
 Other Christians tended to see biblical descriptions as more symbolic or allegorical.

 Christians using a more literal interpretation draw connections between Russia and biblical prophecy and look to a reference in the Book of Ezekiel where it speaks of the Prince of Rosh, which sounds like Russia.
 During the Cold War, Christian leaders would apply American understandings of good and evil, viewing Communism as an evil force.